metaclass-nl/phppeanuts-classes-pnt/README.md

 	problems and solutions with the use of other databases.
 (Known: Oracle versions below 9 do not support standard explicit JOIN syntax, but producing JOIN instuctions is not delegated to DAO objects and can not be easily refactored to do so.)
-	<li>The AGPL license requires you to make the source of applications using this version
+	<li>The AGPL license requires you to license the source of applications using this version
-	of phpPeanuts available to any users outside your own organization, and allow them forward it to the rest of the world.
+	of phpPeanuts under the AGPL license.
 </OL>